CDCgov/CDC_IIS_Open_Tools/src/site/markdown/Validator.md

 The Validator is a command line tool and collection of Java classes that can be used to support validation.

-Validator is implemented in the `com.ainq.izgateway.extract.Validator` class and has a command line interface described in the [Validator](Validator.md) description page.
+Validator is implemented in the `com.ainq.izgateway.extract.Validator` class.

 ## Usage
 ```